Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 <br/>

 ---
-**WARNING: There has been a new release.
+**WARNING: There has been a new release (November 19, 2022).
 This guide will be updated to refelct that shortly (an hour), at which point, this note will be removed.**

 Please provide [feedback](https://github.com/NightscoutFoundation/xDrip/discussions).
 If you want to use this while still using Heroku, set this up, and add the link to your xDrip Nightscout upload URL, separated by a space from your Heroku link.
 Now, xDrip will continue to upload to your Heroku.
 But, also upload to your Google Cloud Nightscout.